-DISCLOSURE LOCATION 2-8 WORKERS WHO ARE NOT EMPLOYEES The RJC employees 7 contractual con This number was calculated using hea January 2021 - 31st December 2021.
-2-9 GOVERNANCE STRUCTURE AND COMPOSITION RJC-Governance-Handbook-Septemb Pages 8-9 2-10 NOMINATION AND SELECTION OF THE HIGHEST GOVERNANCE BODY RJC-Governance-Handbook-Septemb Pages 8-9 2-11 CHAIR OF THE HIGHEST GOVERNANCE BODY RJC-Governance-Handbook-Septemb https://www.responsiblejewellery.com 2-12 ROLE OF THE HIGHEST GOVERNANCE BODY IN OVERSEEING THE MANAGEMENT OF IMPACTS Page38 RJC-Governance-Handbook-Septemb 2-13 DELEGATION OF RESPONSIBILITY FOR MANAGING IMPACTS Pages 76-80 2-14 ROLE OF THE HIGHEST GOVERNANCE BODY IN SUSTAINABILITY REPORTING Page 85 2-15 CONFLICTS OF INTEREST https://www.responsiblejewellery.com 2-16 COMMUNICATION OF CRITICAL CONCERNS All complaints and critical breaches All complaints are also discussed wi Annual statistics on complaints and provided to the Assurance Committe (assurance section) High and extremely high risks are co the option to be communicated to E would be immediately notified.
-High annual risk report is submitted to the ExCo and the Board 2-18 EVALUATION OF THE PERFORMANCE OF THE HIGHEST GOVERNANCE BODY The RJC COP is a comprehensive sust jewelry supply chain, from mine to ret basis, in accordance with the ISEAL C stakeholder consultation, the RJC Star amendments of the COP to the RJC B The Board is directly elected by the R. 2-22 STATEMENT ON SUSTAINABLE DEVELOPMENT STRATEGY Pages 4-6 2-23 POLICY COMMITMENTS Pages 15, 20, 22, 32-38 2-24 EMBEDDING POLICY COMMITMENTS Pages 8-9, 32-38, 40-41 ,76-80 2-25 PROCESSES TO REMEDIATE NEGATIVE IMPACTS Pages 48-57 2-26 MECHANISMS FOR SEEKING ADVICE AND RAISING CONCERNS Mechanisms for individuals to seek advice practices for responsible business conduct The RJC have a training email for memimplementing the COP or CoC We also have a designated membershi and initial member information on their Mechanisms for individuals to raise concer We have the complaints mechanism hi applies to third parties, not just for memory of the second second 2-28 MEMBERSHIP ASSOCIATIONS Pages 22-23, 38 2-29 APPROACH TO STAKEHOLDER ENGAGEMENT Pages 84-85 3-1 PROCESS TO DETERMINE MATERIAL TOPICS Pages 84-89 3-2 LIST OF MATERIAL TOPICS Pages 86-89 nsultants who work as advisors to the RJC. ead count methodology for the period 1st 1.
+DISCLOSURE LOCATION 2-8 WORKERS WHO ARE NOT EMPLOYEES The RJC employees 7 contractual consultants who work as advisors to the RJC.
+This number was calculated using head count methodology for the period 1st January 2021 - 31st December 2021.
+2-9 GOVERNANCE STRUCTURE AND COMPOSITION RJC-Governance-Handbook-September-2020 Pages 8-9 2-10 NOMINATION AND SELECTION OF THE HIGHEST GOVERNANCE BODY RJC-Governance-Handbook-September-2020 Pages 8-9 2-11 CHAIR OF THE HIGHEST GOVERNANCE BODY RJC-Governance-Handbook-September-2020 2-12 ROLE OF THE HIGHEST GOVERNANCE BODY IN OVERSEEING THE MANAGEMENT OF IMPACTS RJC-Governance-Handbook-September-2020 Page32-37 2-13 DELEGATION OF RESPONSIBILITY FOR MANAGING IMPACTS Pages 76-80 2-14 ROLE OF THE HIGHEST GOVERNANCE BODY IN SUSTAINABILITY REPORTING Page 85 2-15 CONFLICTS OF INTEREST RJC-Conflicts of Interest Policy 2-16 COMMUNICATION OF CRITICAL CONCERNS All complaints and critical breaches are communicated to the Executive Director.
+All complaints are also discussed with legal counsel.
+Annual statistics on complaints and critical breaches and CAB incidents are provided to the Assurance Committee.
+These can also be found in (Insert location (assurance section) High and extremely high risks are communication to the Executive Director with the option to be communicated to ExCo and the Board.
+Any extremely high risk would be immediately notified.
+High risks are reported on a quarterly basis.
+An annual risk report is submitted to the ED with the option to be communicated to ExCo and the Board 2-18 EVALUATION OF THE PERFORMANCE OF THE HIGHEST GOVERNANCE BODY The RJC COP is a comprehensive sustainability standard covering the entire jewelry supply chain, from mine to retail.
+The COP is reviewed on a five-year basis, in accordance with the ISEAL Code of Good Practice.
+Following external stakeholder consultation, the RJC Standards Committee recommends any amendments of the COP to the RJC Board of Directors.
+The Board is directly elected by the RJC membership as part of the AGM process.
+2-22 STATEMENT ON SUSTAINABLE DEVELOPMENT STRATEGY Pages 4-6 2-23 POLICY COMMITMENTS Pages 15, 20, 22, 32-38 2-24 EMBEDDING POLICY COMMITMENTS Pages 8-9, 32-38, 40-41 ,76-80 2-25 PROCESSES TO REMEDIATE NEGATIVE IMPACTS Pages 48-57 2-26 MECHANISMS FOR SEEKING ADVICE AND RAISING CONCERNS Mechanisms for individuals to seek advice on implementing the organization's policies and practices for responsible business conduct; The RJC have a training email for members to contact us if they need guidance on implementing the COP or CoC.
+We also have a designated membership team for anything related to member application and initial member information on their declared practices for the application.
+Mechanisms for individuals to raise concerns about the organization's business conduct; We have the complaints mechanism highlighted (Location TBC).
+This mechanisms also applies to third parties, not just for members or auditors 2-28 MEMBERSHIP ASSOCIATIONS Pages 22-23, 38 2-29 APPROACH TO STAKEHOLDER ENGAGEMENT Pages 84-85 3-1 PROCESS TO DETERMINE MATERIAL TOPICS Pages 84-89 3-2 LIST OF MATERIAL TOPICS Pages 86-89 3-3 MANAGEMENT OF MATERIAL TOPICS Pages 86-89